Uberi/University-Notes/ECON101/ECON101.md

 Subsidies act like taxes, but have the opposite effect.

-They shift the supply curve down and the demand curve up.
+They shift the supply curve down/right and the demand curve up/right.

 ## Quotas